-If you noticed that you're not getting into ketosis quickly enough, chances are you're not eating enough fat.
+If you have noticed that you're not getting into ketosis quickly enough, chances are you're not eating enough fat.
 Eating plenty of healthy fat is essential for inducing ketosis.
 One reason why this is so is that your body makes ketones from fat.
 The other reason being that fat is highly satiating, so your body won't slow down or start breaking down muscle for fuel.

 If you ever wondered how to get into ketosis, know that getting into ketosis is simple and natural.
 All you need to do is follow the ketogenic diet which involves cutting down on carbs and eating lots of fat.
 You can also get into ketosis through fasting.
 But if your goal is weight-loss and other ketosis benefits, then you will need to get into ketosis with the help of a ketogenic diet.

 Getting into ketosis takes only 3 to 7 days on a keto diet.
 Still, some people want to speed up the process so they can reap keto benefits sooner and spend less time suffering the keto flu.
-Getting into ketosis faster also means you won't have to experience the side effects of going keto for too long.

 Follow our simple tips to get into ketosis and speed up the process.
 Our tips are proven to work and are completely safe for everyone.
 If you need more guidance to achieve ketosis safely and effectively, enroll in our free Ketocademy course.
-The course will teach you everything there is to know about entering ketosis in less than 3 hours.
+The course will teach you everything there is to know about entering ketosis in 3 hours.
 Try it out today!